John-Abbott-College/3W5-Notes/16-use-strict.md

 Compare your results before and after applying strict mode.
 What is the worst piece of trash you can create that only gets flagged as an error when applying `"use strict";`?

-## Submission

-Please send me a message in MIO containing your code and the names of your group members after class.
-The ugliest piece of code will win a prize on Friday.